phil-d-wilson/balenaLocating-ML/README.md

  - It's possible to take 3 Raspberry Pi's, an iBeacon tag, and a KNN algorithm and accurately predict which room of a small house the tag is in.

 ### Future Steps
 There's lots more things which could (and may!) be done from here.
+Firstly there are improvements to be made to this first PoC:

+ - Using Balena environment variables for the IOT Hub connection string
+ - Integrating the Azure components with the

  Adding more tags and displaying a grid of where they all are, is one.
 How about streaming all of the telemetry through the KNN classifier and storing the locations in a heatmap dataset, so that you can track where a tag (or moreover, the thing it's attached to) spends most of it's time:
 ![Heatmap HLD](https://i.ibb.co/vJYM0mV/Heatmap.jpg)
 Or what about using that heatmap data to drive a K-Means model to detect abnormal movements, and then driving an alerting service with that?
 Does the robot hoover usually not go out of the front door?
 ALERT!!!!
 ![Alerting](https://i.ibb.co/2Md77wL/Alerting.jpg)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTcxMTA5MDEsMTI2OTM4MjUyMSwtMT
-I0OTk1MjUyLC03MTU0NTU2NDcsLTE0OTUwOTg4MDQsNjEwNjcw
-MDQ0LDEyODg3OTA4MTIsLTEzODkwMzU1MTEsODQyOTcyNTAxLD
-E5Mzc4NDgyMTgsLTIwOTExOTcyMTcsMTIyNDIwMjY0NSwtMTYy
-NjA0ODgzMSw3NDEzOTEzMTcsLTM4MzA4MTg4MCwtMTcyMjczNT
-Q0NSwxOTc3NTYwNTcwLDE5NDk5MDgwMjIsMTMxNzQ3MDgxMyw0
-ODYyMzkwNzVdfQ==
+eyJoaXN0b3J5IjpbLTcyNzM4NzIzMSwtMTYxNzExMDkwMSwxMj
+Y5MzgyNTIxLC0xMjQ5OTUyNTIsLTcxNTQ1NTY0NywtMTQ5NTA5
+ODgwNCw2MTA2NzAwNDQsMTI4ODc5MDgxMiwtMTM4OTAzNTUxMS
+w4NDI5NzI1MDEsMTkzNzg0ODIxOCwtMjA5MTE5NzIxNywxMjI0
+MjAyNjQ1LC0xNjI2MDQ4ODMxLDc0MTM5MTMxNywtMzgzMDgxOD
+gwLC0xNzIyNzM1NDQ1LDE5Nzc1NjA1NzAsMTk0OTkwODAyMiwx
+MzE3NDcwODEzXX0=
 -->